 Conclusion

-Our results have shown that the intake of three flavonoid subclasses (anthocyanins, flavanones, and flavan-3-ols) is negatively correlated with the obesity phenotype (MHO, MUO) in a significant way.
-Additionally, we also found that the observed association was modified by the level of physical activity.
+Our results have shown that the intake of three flavonoid subclasses (anthocyanins, flavanones, and flavan-3-ols) is negatively correlated with the metabolic obesity phenotypes (MHO, MUO) in a significant way.

 Acknowledgements

 Jiayu Zhang and Xiaochen Shu designed the research (project conception, development of the overall research plan, and study oversight); Jiayu Zhang, Guoli Ma conducted the research (data collection); Jiayu Zhang, Guoli Ma, and Yinshuang Yao analyzed data and performed statistical analysis; Jiayu Zhang, Guoli Ma, and Yinshuang Yao, Chao Ren, Junlan Qiu, Xiaochen Shu and wrote the paper.
 Xiaochen Shu had primary responsibility for the final content.
 All authors have read and approved the final manuscript.